Bundang: Tancheon Sports Complex

 Tancheon Sports Complex, in Bundang's Yatap-dong neighborhood, was known as the Seongnam 2nd Complex during construction and renamed in January 2006.
 It consists of a multipurpose stadium which includes a main stadium, a soccer pitch and a baseball diamond; a multipurpose gym, a swimming pool, an ice rink and a tennis court.
-A Bundang Line subway station and the Seongnam City Central Library are nearby.
+A Bundang Line subway station and the Seongnam Central Library are nearby.
 Seongnam FC, runner-up in the 2012 Peace Cup plays its K League 1 home games here.
 The club is owned and operated by the Seongnam Urban Development Corporation.

 Bundang Central Park

 Bundang Central Park, which opened on July 31, 1994, is in the Sujeon neighborhood and covers 42982 m2 at the foot of the 88 m Yongjangsan.
 Native species have been planted in the original terrain and forest.
 The park is a popular location for film and television and print advertising, and is a popular destination for tourists from Japan and Taiwan.
 Four pedestrian bridges, wheelchair-accessible with Braille blocks, connect an apartment complex surrounding the park.
 A breastfeeding room is available, and strollers may be rented.

 Athletic facilities include badminton and gateball fields.
 The park has lawn, evergreen and hawthorn open spaces.
 The round, 12500 m2 Bundang Pond and its fountain are next to the Central Square rollerblading area.
 Cultural events and performances are presented at outdoor theaters.
 Free summer concerts were presented from 2013 to 2019.
 The park has a clock tower, parking and toilets, and is 500 m from Seohyeon station.